shadow-robot/common_resources/sr_utilities_common/README.md

 The node **requires** the following parameters:
 - package_name: the package in which the executable is stored
-- executable_name: could be the name of the roslaunch (without the .launch) or the name of the node
+- executable_name: this is the name of the launch file we want to launch (must end with .launch) or the name of the node we want to run
-- executable_type: this field has to be set to either **launch** or **node** and defines the type of executable that has to be run
 - timeout: after how long the script should give up waiting for the required conditions
 - launch_args_list: the list of arguments that has to be passed to the launch file or node